5.3 Recursive Data

 they permit us to create data that are

-is an easy way to make a new, larger one: just use nl-link
+is an easy way to make a new, larger one: just use nl-link.
+So, we

 need to consider larger lists: